The 50th Anniversary of The Godfather

 Unfortunately, Coppola was now under Paramount’s thumb to produce a high-quality film on budget and on time.
 This meant the studio’s Vice President, Jack Ballard, was constantly hovering, closely watching the till.
 Paramount’s sizable financial contribution also meant executives felt they had the right to question Coppola at every turn.

 Throughout the entirety of filming, Coppola's creative direction was critiqued, and oftentimes various heads would threaten to fire the director.
 Luckily, both Brando and Pacino believed their director’s vision, counter-threatening to quit if Coppola was removed from the project.
-The studio even made it known, Elia Kazan, the highly-respected Turkish-born director, was in the wings to take Coppola’s place at any point in time.
+The studio even made it known that Elia Kazan, the highly respected Turkish-born director, was in the wings to take Coppola’s place at any point in time.

 It wasn’t until the scene where Michael Corleone, played by Al Pacino, shoots Sollozzo and McCluskey while at dinner that Paramount realized Coppola might have a knack for producing the kind of film they were pursuing.
 After that, the studio relaxed, allowing filming to continue uninterrupted.